-Our theological culture is the collective responsibility of the whole Church, but the national Church has particular roles.
+Our theological culture is the collective responsibility of the whole Church, but the national Church has certain roles.
 Its roles in doctrine and worship are found in the Basis of Union.
 Those roles are performed within a broader network of institutions, practices and texts.
 We are cautioned that the national Church should not be about narrowing our theological horizons.
 It should resist theological conformity.
 Rather its role is to keep us connected to the church catholic and point us to the compelling theological vision found in Christ's call to us.
 It has a particular role to animate our theological culture through theological signposts.
 At times it is called upon to lay down boundaries through its role in relation to doctrine.
 It should do this carefully.

 19 Michelle Cook, "On being a covenanting and multicultural church: Ordinary theologians in the Uniting Church explore what it means to be church," (PhD thesis, University of Queensland, 2020), 2.
-25
+Seventeenth Assembly - B3E - Act2: The Gift of the Spirit

 Communicating and cultivating an understanding of our existing theological wisdom as a Church was a common theme.
 People saw that the national Church has a particular role in creating space to explore our diversity and disagreements in constructive ways.
-Alongside its role to 'communally authorised theology'20 (in matters of doctrine and worship) it must be effective at communicating those decisions.
-This is not only at the time but in an ongoing way as a reminder of the signposts we have established and inviting the whole Church to grapple with their implications.
+Alongside its role to 'communally authorised theology'20 (in matters of doctrine and worship), it must be effective at communicating those decisions.
+This is not only at the time but in an ongoing way, as a reminder of the signposts we have established and as an invitation to the whole Church to grapple with their implications.